 I want an intravenous iron infusion - what should I do?

 If your family doctor, nurse practitioner or specialist discovers that you have anemia or iron deficiency that needs further work-up, they can refer you to our GIM specialist for further assessment.
 Once our GIM physician has met virtually with you, they may refer you for IV iron infusion therapy, which can be done within the Unify Clinic in Leaside in a safe and supervised manner or the medicine can be taken to another infusion center at the patients’ discretion.
-OHIP does not cover IV iron infusion therapy, which is a cost to the patient of $175 per infusion.
+OHIP does not cover IV iron infusion therapy, which costs $175 per infusion.
 This is often covered by private insurance plans.

 For information on your infusion please see our information and consent form here for Monoferric and here for Venofer.